LeonLucky/LeonLucky/README.md

 - 👋 Hi, I’m @LeonLucky
-- 👀 I’m interested in nose xd
-- 🌱 I’m currently learning seguridad informatica
-- 💞️ I’m looking to collaborate on ligoleyen
-- 📫 How to reach me micasa

 <!---
 LeonLucky/LeonLucky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.